We got the inside scoop from former hollywood producer, specializing in developing screenplays, and current bestselling novelist, Burt Weissbourd.

 You have your whole life ahead of you, no need to be so mad about a bad film adaptation.
 You still have the original book in your heart.

-Hopefully these tips can help you to endure and/or recover from a book-based film that you weren’t too crazy about.
+Hopefully these tips, and bonus tip, can help you to endure and/or recover from a book-based film that you weren’t too crazy about.

 Featured Image via slance